Orofacial & Nerve Pain Treatment

 - trigger point injections

 - medications and OTC medications

 To treat orofacial pain as best as possible, a multidisciplinary approach is recommended.
 It is important to treat orofacial trigger points, manage ongoing pain, and reduce contributing factors.

 Regular exercises at home and physical therapy stretches are important activities to implement, as well as stress reduction.

 Resources and Tools: What Should You Do Now?

 If you are suffering from orofacial pain symptoms, call us today.
-We have several pain management office locations around Florida (Ft.
-Pierce, Lake Mary, New Port Richey, Port St. Lucie, Turkey Lake, Lady Lake, and Winter Park).
+We have several pain management office locations around Florida (Lake Mary, New Port Richey, Port St. Lucie, Turkey Lake, Lady Lake, and Winter Park).